What is Finger Feeding?

 • Baby has to suck actively to bring milk up the tube, just as he does at the breast to initiate a let-down (milk ejection reflex)

-• Baby can control the flow of milk, if he doesn’t suck there will be a pause in milk flow
+• Baby can control the flow of milk; when he doesn’t suck there will be a pause in milk flow as with breastfeeding

-• Baby becomes familiar with the feel of skin in their mouth rather than a silicone teat.
+• Baby becomes familiar with the feel of skin in their mouth rather than a silicone teat and with the feel of a parent’s finger tip in the mouth in the same position as the nipple during a breastfeed.

 Disadvantages of finger feeding